bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 63°
-- Breezy and Mostly Cloudy
+- Breezy and Mostly Clear
 - 58% humidity
 - 14 mph wind
-- 76% cloud cover
+- 30% cloud cover
 - 47 AQI 🟩
 - 0.04 inches of rain expected in the next 48 hours